Zyoruk/task-manager/README.md

 ## Overview

 This repository contains a full-stack Task Manager application built with Angular, NestJS, and a microservices architecture.
 It leverages Nx for monorepo management and Docker Compose for streamlined development and deployment.
+Kong API Gateway manages and secures access to the microservices, including real-time communication via WebSockets.

 ## Getting Started